YaleDHLab/dh-rees/README.md

+# Note: This repository has been archived
+This project was developed under a previous phase of the Yale Digital Humanities Lab.
+Now a part of Yale Library’s Computational Methods and Data department, the Lab no longer includes this project in its scope of work.
+As such, it will receive no further updates.
+There is a [live website that uses this code](http://dhrees.yale.edu/).
+When this website breaks, it will be removed from the web.

 ## About

 This repository houses the source code for a WordPress theme for the Digital Humanities and Russian and East European Studies website at Yale.
 The theme is built on the [_s theme](https://github.com/Automattic/_s).